Dharala Prabhu: Critical reception

 Thinkal Menon of The Times of India gave 3 stars out of 5 and wrote, "A better background score and more effort on the emotional scenes would have made the movie a perfect remake."
 Pradeep Kumar of The Hindu wrote "Harish Kalyan's film takes aim, but misses its objective of sensitising the Tamil audience to the concept of sperm donation, by quite some distance."
 S. Subhakeerthana of The Indian Express gave 3 out of 5 and stated "Though Dharala Prabhu ends on a sentimental note, it is fairly entertaining."
 Sreedhar Pillai, for Firstpost, gave 3 out of 5 stating "Dharala Prabhu is an engaging, breezy entertainer which has the perfect blend of comedy and emotions, along with solid performances from its lead actors."
 Janani K of India Today gave 2.5 out of 5 and wrote "Dharala Prabhu is a remake with Tamil sentiments.
 It's good that the film does not dilute the concept of sperm donation."

 Karthik Kumar of Hindustan Times wrote "Dharala Prabhu is not one of those remakes that blindly recreate the original scene by scene.
 It's evident from the little but crucial changes made to suit Tamil sensibilities that effort has gone into the project to make it appealing."
 Sify gave 3.5 out of 5 and wrote: "The film takes a light-hearted, optimistic look at infertility and artificial insemination that entertains and enlightens the audiences".
-Baradwaj Rangan of Film Companion wrote, "Very deceptively, very casually, Dharala Prabhu addresses a number of issues without making them feel like “issues” (i.e. there are no lectures).... even the central issue is treated with lightness."
+Baradwaj Rangan wrote for Film Companion, "Very deceptively, very casually, Dharala Prabhu addresses a number of issues without making them feel like “issues” (i.e. there are no lectures).... even the central issue is treated with lightness."

 Box office

 Dharala Prabhu had a strong opening weekend collecting ₹35 lakhs in Chennai box office.
-However the film had a receding occupancy due to the fear of COVID-19 pandemic, as well as theatres being shut down from 16 March 2020 (three days after the film's release) as a precautionary measure in order to control the pandemic situation.
+However the film had a receding occupancy due to the fear of COVID-19 pandemic, as well as theatres being shut down from 16 March 2020 (three days after the film's release) as a precautionary measure to control the spread of COVID-19.
 The film was made available for viewing on streaming platforms less than a month after its theatrical release due to the COVID-19 lockdown in India.